TEMSAMANI-SOUHAIB/TEMSAMANI-SOUHAIB/README.md

 I like understanding a system as a whole before working on it — designing an API that holds up, making a data pipeline reliable, or training a model that answers a real business need.
 That curiosity has taken me toward back-end and front-end development as much as toward data, AI, and cloud environments.

-🎓 Graduating September 2026 — open to full-time opportunities
+🎓 Graduating March 2026 — open to full-time opportunities
 🌍 Based in France, open to relocation
 🗣️ Arabic / French (native), English (C1, professional)